Contact an Apple Authorized Training Center (AATC) in your area.

 Our exam-retake policy helps to ensure that candidates take the necessary time to prepare for their exam, and to prevent unauthorized use and/or piracy of the exams or any of their content.
 The retake policy can be viewed in the Program Policies document at http://www.apple.com/legal/certification/

 No. Exams cannot be re-scored.
 If you have a concern about the technical accuracy of a particular item, please send an email with your contact information, your registration ID, the number and name of the exam, the date you took the exam, and the location of the testing center.
 Please provide as much detail as possible about the item to expedite review.

-If you experienced technical difficulties during the exam, please notify your exam proctor or contact Prometric customer service.
+If you experienced technical difficulties during the exam, please notify your exam proctor or contact Pearson customer service.

 To offer other types of feedback, please email the Apple Certification Program Manager.